raf-swiderski/tennis-club-api/README.md

 ### Endpoints

-For scalability, the `players/register`&`/all` and `matches/update` endpoints are separated into separate routes.
+For scalability, the `players/register`&`/all` and `matches/update` endpoints are in separate routing modules.
-The reason is because these endpoints dealt with separate concerns, players and matches.
-Also, because this allows the `matches/update` route to be used to add match details to a separate database collection `matches`, on top of updating the `players` collection.
+The reason is because these endpoints deal with separate concerns, players and matches.
+Also, because enables the `matches/update` route to add match details to a separate database collection `matches`, on top of updating the `players` collection.
-This also would make room for a `matches/all` route, where all the matches played are returned.
+This also would make room for a `matches/all` route, where all matches played are returned.
 This could then be sorted by queries, to filter the results returned such as the players involved.

 ### Code Quality

-- I used OOP principles to ensure my code stayed readable and maintainable.
+- Used OOP principles to ensure my code stayed readable and maintainable.
 - Applied the Single Responsibility Principle in keeping functions short and with a clear purpose, e.g. I used a single function to access each `player` from the database, using it multiple times, instead of creating a separate function if I had wanted to retrieve several players.
 - Made use of Express middleware to edit the `req` and `res` objects, which made it clear what I was editing and sending back to the frontend.
 - While I used the express framework, I manually created routing modules, separating them into `players` and `matches`.
-- I also created a project structure that is easy to understand, for example I separated out my JS functions into a separate `business-logic` file, keeping my `routes` and `model` files separate as well, so that each files have separate purposes.
+- I also created a project structure that is easy to understand, for example I separated out my JS functions into a separate `business-logic` file, keeping my `routes` and `model` files separate as well, so that each folders have separate purposes.

 ### Workflow and Process